 Look at how the rule of thirds can and should be applied to give you a balanced composition.
 Clear and distracting objects that aren’t adding to your main subject’s story.

-- Do you want to use negative space or fill the frame?
+• Do you want to use negative space or fill the frame?

-- Are you showing off your subject’s defining features?
+• Are you showing off your subject’s defining features?

 Keep moving your arrangement around and shooting different versions until you will find one that works.
 Don’t just settle on the first one you set up.
 Watch out for big empty gaps, or cluttered areas.
 Placing an item on an angle will lead the eye in that direction, but think:

-- Does the item lead the eye nowhere?
+• Does the item lead the eye nowhere?

-- Out of the frame?
+• Out of the frame?

-- Or subtly towards another part of the arrangement?
+• Or subtly towards another part of the arrangement?

-Action Tip – Change up your camera angle too by raising or lowering it on the tripod.
+Change up your camera angle too by raising or lowering it on the tripod.

 Picking the best backdrop for still life photography plays a crucial role in the overall success of your shots.
 It’s best to keep it nice and simple, so it doesn’t overpower or conflict with your subject.
 A plain painted wall or a large sheet of coloured paper is the most cost-effective choice.

 But think about how the colour of your backdrop complements (or contrasts) with the subject.
-Muted and darker backgrounds work well for a traditional look and allowing your foreground colour to pop.
-Whereas brighter backdrops make the shot look more modern.
+Muted and darker backgrounds work well for a traditional look and allow your foreground colour to pop.
+Whereas brighter backdrops make the shot look more modern

-Action Tip – Black velvet and other dark colour materials look great for a vintage style.
+Black velvet and other dark colour materials look great for a vintage style.
 Check out your local haberdashery for offcuts.

 Lighting for still life photography doesn’t have to be expensive or complicated.

 With all that said you can opt to use daylight instead.
-Simply pick a space with close to a large window and use this to your advantage.
+Simply pick a space close to a large window and use this to your advantage.
 Natural light from one side will comprehensively illuminate your subject and you can balance out shadows with a reflector on the opposite side.